 It is your responsibility to inquire about visa requirements, including those for countries you plan to visit before or after your study abroad programs.
 It can take several weeks to gather all of the documents needed for the visa application.
 Consult with your chosen program about obtaining a visa.

-International students may need to have a US visa valid beyond the period of their study abroad program before they may apply for a student visa for study abroad.
-Non-US citizens, students on Permanent Resident Status (Green Card) and student on a non-immigrant F-1 Visa, should consult with the Pensby Center to make sure that all their US immigration paperwork is in place for their re-entry to the United States.
-It is important to note that, international students applying for visas in the US for study abroad are more successful than students who apply in their home countries.
+International students may need to have a U.S. visa valid beyond the period of their study abroad program before they may apply for a student visa for study abroad.
+Students on a non-immigrant F-1 Visa should consult with the Pensby Center to make sure that all their U.S. immigration paperwork is in place for their re-entry to the United States.
+It is important to note that international students applying for visas in the U.S. for study abroad are more successful than students who apply in their home countries.
 International students are advised to plan carefully and accordingly

 All students are required to have medical, dental and mental health coverage that is acceptable in the study abroad country throughout the duration of their stay abroad.
-Contact your chosen program for requirements, and make an appointment with Dean Theresa Cann by calling 610-526-5375 or by email to email@example.com.
+Contact your chosen program for requirements.

 Please visit Access and Diversity.

 When alone in another country, you need to be prepared for any crisis, whether it is an illness, accident, violent crime, terrorist attack, natural disaster, or political unrest.
 In case of an emergency, you should:

 - Follow all travel advisory and safety precautions provided by your program.